Serving New Buffalo, Benton Harbor, St. Joseph, South Haven, Fennville, Glenn, Douglas, Saugatuck, Holland, Grand Haven, Spring Lake and Muskegon

 Summer is a great time to explore the rivers and lakes of west Michigan.
 Even if you don't own a boat, you can still get out on the water.
 Check out Boat Rentals in the Lake Effect Guide to find where cruisers, sailboats, fishing and pontoon boats, personal watercraft, kayaks and paddleboards can be rented by the day or hour.
 If you don't feel like playing skipper, you can also find regularly scheduled cruises and crewed charters.

-Don't forget to check out the Calendar of Events for August and September.
+Calendar of Events for August and September.
 There's always something happening on the lakeshore.

 Unless otherwise indicated, all Lake Effect Living photographs